Robing00/PID-via-LFI/README.md

 # PID-Scanner-via-LFI
 ## Vulnerability
-This little script is pretty simple and easy to recreate but it's usefull if you have a LFI vulnerability.
+This little script is pretty simple and easy to recreate but it's useful if you have a LFI vulnerability.
 You can use this script to scan PIDs and maybe find a vulnerable process to exploit further.

 ## How does it work:
 The script is brute-forcing GET-Requests, trying a defined range of numbers inside the proc directory and filter the result based on the length of the response.